vserova/book/pages/ch_core.md

 1. If the environment variable NCBI\_CONFIG\_PATH is set, that will be the only path searched for initialization files.
 2. Otherwise, the search order includes the following directories in order:
-  a.
-If the environment variable NCBI\_DONT\_USE\_LOCAL\_CONFIG is not defined then:
+  * If the environment variable NCBI\_DONT\_USE\_LOCAL\_CONFIG is not defined then:
-    i.
-The current working directory (".").
+    * The current working directory (".").
-    ii.
-The user's home directory (if it can be established).
+    * The user's home directory (if it can be established).
-  b.
-The path in the environment variable NCBI (if it is defined).
+  * The path in the environment variable NCBI (if it is defined).
-  c.
-The standard system directory ("/etc" on Unix-like systems, and given by the environment variable SYSTEMROOT on Windows).
+  * The standard system directory ("/etc" on Unix-like systems, and given by the environment variable SYSTEMROOT on Windows).
-  d.
-The directory containing the application, if known (this requires use of CNcbiApplication).
+  * The directory containing the application, if known (this requires use of CNcbiApplication).

 ***Note:*** The search ends with the first file found.